Rustin170506/ticdc.slide/slides.md

 ```

 <!--
-The sorter is responsible for sorting the data.
-It is a very important component.
+Sorter, It is a very important component.
 Because we receive the data
 from different regions.
 So the data is not in order.
 We need to sort the data by the commit_ts for one table.

 As you can see, we merge the data from Region1 and Region2.
 And then we sort the data by the commit_ts.